bradleyjay/datadog_test/datadog/answers.md

 ##### Step 2: Use Dogshell commands to create a Timeboard

-For the command to create my timeboard, I found the Datadog API [guide](https://docs.datadoghq.com/api/?lang=python#timeboards) section on Creating Timeboards.
+For the command to create my Timeboard, I found the Datadog API [guide](https://docs.datadoghq.com/api/?lang=python#timeboards) section on Creating Timeboards.
 I created a Python script from the Example Request listed.
 I entered my API and APP keys (from the previous section), added a title, and named the file ```my_first_timeboard.py```:

 ![Create Timeboard](images/2_0_CreateTimeboard.png)

 I placed this into a new folder in /etc/datadog-agent/ to keep things organized.
-I checked the timeboard man page via ```dog timeboard -h``` After playing around with possible ```dog timeboard post``` commands, I realized there wasn't a way to feed Dogshell a Python script - those API Python examples are (obviously, now) meant to be run directly in Python to run the ```api.Timeboard.create()``` method at the bottom of the file.
+I checked the Timeboard man page via ```dog timeboard -h``` After playing around with possible ```dog timeboard post``` commands, I realized there wasn't a way to feed Dogshell a Python script - those API Python examples are (obviously, now) meant to be run directly in Python to run the ```api.Timeboard.create()``` method at the bottom of the file.
 I then my Python script via:

     python my_first_timeboard.py